 After all, PR, print, and tradeshow have always been the industry norm.
+But COVID has changed everything.
+The need for a robust digital marketing program that focuses on D2C sales is essential in 2022 and beyond.

-If you’re still on the fence about pulling the trigger on the benefits of a cost-effective digital marketing program and are serious about getting on track to building your digital footprint for the future, now’s a good time to reconsider.
+If you’re still on the fence about pulling the trigger on the benefits of a cost-effective digital and inbound marketing program and are serious about getting on track to building your digital footprint for the future, now’s a good time to reconsider.

 In this post, I share three case studies that we’ve worked hard on over the past 2 years that received some outstanding results.

-12-Month Ecommerce Case Study
+12-Month E-commerce Case Study

 Garrison Everest was approached by a 2-year old consumer products company who had big growth goals that were having trouble getting traction in the marketplace.
 Due to the cost of entry to place print advertising—they were looking for other means to make their brand known.

-A rebrand was conducted that included new packaging, logo, and ecommerce website to make their products more appealing and more attractive to prospective buyers.
+A rebrand was conducted that included new packaging, logo, and e-commerce website to make their products more appealing and more attractive to prospective buyers.
 Next, we built out three digital marketing programs that included SEO, email, and industry partnerships.
 To build brand awareness, the SEO program utilized content and industry writers to build backlinks on popular publisher sites.
 On-page and off-page optimization was also included.
 Lastly, we began engaging on social media daily, which added a human component versus a faceless brand image with their followers who in the end, shared the client’s brand goodness with their followers.

 400% Increase in traffic from the previous year